 Golf in the table below to find out more

 about the Emu Park Golf Club, buggy hire, this year's fixtures, etc.

-Mah-jong has become popular in Bell Park.
+Mah-jong has become popular in Fisherman's Beach Park.
 This game is taken very seriously

 by its devotees.
 There is no truth in the rumour that mah-jong is Chinese